d8corp/innet-server/readme/QUICK_START.md

 ### App
 ###### [🏠︎](./README.md) / [Quick Start](#quick-start) / [Setup Environment](#setup-environment) / App [↓](#library)

-The easiest way to create a backend API application is with the [innetjs](https://www.npmjs.com/package/innetjs) CLI:
+Create a new backend API application using the [innetjs](https://www.npmjs.com/package/innetjs) CLI:

 ```shell
 npx innetjs init my-app -t api
 ```

+Replace `my-app` with your desired application name (this will be the folder name).
-This template is available at [here](https://github.com/d8corp/innetjs-templates/tree/api)
+The `-t` flag specifies the template to use.
+The `api` template is available at [here](https://github.com/d8corp/innetjs-templates/tree/api)

 To run the project in development mode: